ghollisjr/cl-ana/README.txt

 * tab: Iteration over a table to produce a physical table.

-(Pending) If the source table for a physical table needs to be iterated, then as many of the necessary passes over the physical table are generated during the source table iteration (known as collapsing a pass).
+If the source table for a physical table needs to be iterated, then as many of the necessary passes over the physical table are generated during the source table iteration (known as collapsing a pass).
 The assumption is that disk access is the bottleneck, so that as much computation should be done per disk accesss as possible.

 * ltab: Iteration over a table to produce a logical table.